blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Sources for Deception.md

 		  A liar is not one who tries to bring reconciliation amongst people and speaks good (in order to avert dispute), or he conveys good.
 Ibn Shihab said he did not hear that exemption was granted in anything what the people speak as lie but in **three cases: in war, for bringing reconciliation amongst persons and the narration of the words of the husband to his wife, and the narration of the words of a wife to her husband.**
 - Tawriyya
-	- As a form of Taqiyya (which is violent)
+	- As a form of Taqiyya (Jihaad al-Talab)
 	- Source
 		- It is absolutely forbidden to tell a lie and to say that something happened though it did not happen.
 The permission in the hadith about lying is in the form of “tawriya” and “iham”.
 		- **Tawriya** means a person’s using a word that has several meanings, by referring to its least used meaning.